What is Jojoba Oil?

-When the oils from the Jojoba seeds of the Simmondsia Chinensis plant are extracted, they become an incredibly shelf-stable solution of fatty acid and alcohol that are used for a variety of purposes from cooking to skincare.
+When oils are extracted from the Jojoba seeds of the Simmondsia Chinensis plants, they become an incredibly shelf-stable solution of fatty acid and alcohol, which is used for a variety of purposes ranging from cooking to skincare.

-The Jojoba plant, which is a humectant plant native to the southwestern United States can withstand very high temperatures without losing too much moisture.
+The Jojoba plant, which is a humectant plant native to the southwestern United States, can withstand very high temperatures without losing much moisture.
 As a result, Jojoba is widely used in the cosmetic industry as a naturally occurring ingredient for hydrating and moisturizing.
-When applied topically to the skin, jojoba oil can help reintroduce moisture into dry skin which may help remedy itchy skin and even dandruff when applied to the scalp.
+When applied topically to the skin, Jojoba Oil can help to moisturize dry skin, which may help remedy itchy skin and even certain hair conditions when applied to the scalp.

 Benefits of Jojoba Oil

 Jojoba has incredible benefits for hair and skin, especially when it is applied as a concentrated oil or wax.

 For skin conditions, jojoba oil can help since it is both antibacterial and antifungal.